focus-editor/focus/LOG.md

     - Save undo/redo history in temporary files

 - Ignore .svn

-- Text Input:
-    + Fix the weird doubling of characters when pasted a newline
-    + Put cursor in the right place on click
-    + Select by mouse
-    + Select words by ctrl+D
-    + Select words by double-click
-    + Select the whole text by triple-click
-    + Expand on ctrl+shift+L
-    - Undo/redo
-        - When undoing, sometimes extra text is appended in unexpected places
-        - Cursors are not always remembered (e.g. when using replace_text)

 - When cutting search results in finder, go by characters and not bytes